 NONONONO: WHY I’M NOT DOING NANOWRIMO

-Every November large swathes of the writing community band together for NaNoWriMo with the aim of writing 50,000 words of a new manuscript in thirty days.
-This competition has spread across the writing world since it began 23 years ago.
+Every November, large swathes of the writing community band together for NaNoWriMo with the aim of writing 50,000 words of a new manuscript in thirty days.
+The competition has spread across the writing world since it began twenty-three years ago.
 The competition encourages new and existing writers to take on a difficult challenge and get their novels drafted.
-It encourages friendship and camaraderie between writers, which (thanks to social media) is not limited by international boundaries.
+It encourages friendship and camaraderie between writers, which – thanks to social media – is not limited by international boundaries.

 Don’t get me wrong: I think NaNoWriMo is a brilliant event.
 If it helps you motivate yourself to get your novel drafted then absolutely go for it: good luck and have fun!
 I’m not about to pee all over your firework.

 However, I’m here to say that a.
-NaNoWriMo does not work for everyone, b. it’s okay if it doesn’t work for you, and c. remember that (like many things) it is most useful to people who are able-bodied, child-free, and don’t have additional responsibilities to juggle.
+NaNoWriMo does not work for everyone, b. it’s okay if it doesn’t work for you, and c. remember that – like many things – it is most useful to people who are able-bodied, child-free, and who don’t have additional responsibilities to juggle.

 NANOWRIMO AS A PARENT